Thin homotopy and the holonomy approach to gauge theories: Thin homotopy and groups of based loops on a manifold

-The \emph{holonomy} of a smooth connection $A$ \cite{KN63} on a smooth principal $G$-bundle $P\rightarrow M$ is a geometric notion associated to any piecewise-smooth loop in $M$.
-Consequently, for any such $A\in\cA_{P}$ we have an induced map
+The \emph{holonomy} of a smooth connection $A$ \cite{KN63} on a smooth principal $G$-bundle $\pi:P\rightarrow M$ is a geometric notion associated to any piecewise-smooth loop in $M$ and a choice of base point $b\in\pi^{-1}(p)$.
+For any $A\in\cA_{P}$ we have an induced map

 \begin{definition}[\cite{Ash90,Lew93,Spa01}] Given a Lie group $G$, two based loops $\gamma_{0},\gamma_{1}\in \Omega^{\text{ps}}(M,p)$ are \emph{$G$-equivalent} (denoted $\gamma_{0}\sim_{R_{G}}\gamma_{1}$) if $\mathrm{Hol}_{A}(\gamma_{0})= \mathrm{Hol}_{A}(\gamma_{1})$ for any smooth connection $A\in\cA_{P}$ on any smooth principal $G$-bundle $P\rightarrow M$. \end{definition}